droglenc/NCMTH107/modules/NormalDist_HW2.md

 1. What proportion of turkeys have a spur length greater than 30 mm?
 1. How big is the spur length such that 10% of turkeys have a smaller spur?
 1. What proportion of turkeys have a spur length less than 18 mm?
-1. What is the most common 80% of turkeys spur lengths?
+1. What is the most common 80% of turkey spur lengths?

 ----